protocol/research-website/content/research/groups/filecoin-research/index.md

 <!--more-->

 The group works on four main topics:

- - Consensus: the Filecoin consensus layer and precise constructions Filecoin uses or could use.
+ - Consensus — the Filecoin consensus layer and precise constructions Filecoin uses or could use.
- - Protocol improvements: the transaction layer of the Filecoin protocol and cross-layer interactions.
+ - Protocol improvements — the transaction layer of the Filecoin protocol and cross-layer interactions.
- - Blockchain infrastructure: state of the art of generic blockchain constructions.
+ - Blockchain infrastructure — state of the art of generic blockchain constructions.
- - Cryptographic primitives: performance and security of cryptographic primitives.
+ - Cryptographic primitives — performance and security of cryptographic primitives.